mansenfranzen/autodoc_pydantic/docs/source/developer_guide/explanation.rst

 - :class:`StaticInspector <sphinxcontrib.autodoc_pydantic.inspection.StaticInspector>`
   -> static methods

-All of these are composite classes which are combined under the main :class:`ModelInspector <sphinxcontrib.autodoc_pydantic.inspection.ModelInspector>` class which serves as the main entry point to inspect pydantic models:
+All of these are composite classes which are combined under the :class:`ModelInspector <sphinxcontrib.autodoc_pydantic.inspection.ModelInspector>` class which serves as the main entry point to inspect pydantic models: